How to give readers their just desserts

 When writing, be sure to divide your work into similarly small, manageable chunks.
 Never try to do it in one fell swoop.
 You’ll burn yourself out and your exhaustion will make you unproductive.
 The more daunting your goal, the more likely you will be to procrastinate.
 Instead, break the monster into a series of much smaller mini-monsters.

 Step 3: I labeled everything carefully.
-Because I have horrible handwriting, I employed the same label-maker I use to create the mailing addresses for my book, and then stuck them on blank index cards.
+Because I have horrible handwriting, I employed the same label-maker I used to create the mailing addresses for my book, and then stuck them on blank index cards.
 In this way, those with allergies would know that I’d attended to their needs.

 Smart writers use plenty of subheads (or selective boldface) to identify material that will appeal to specific groups of readers.
 Sidebars can accomplish the same thing.
 Again, make sure you provide a taste for everyone and that you properly label what you create.